-Products like Allerpet have been around for years and claim to encapsulate cat dander on your pet to prevent it from affecting you.
+Products like Allerpet cat dander remover have been around for years and claim to encapsulate cat dander on your pet to prevent it from affecting you.
 Some people swear by these products, while others claim they are minimally effective.

-We can’t tell you why it works for some but not others, but it could be worth a try if you are determined to keep your feline friend.
+We can’t tell you why it works for some but not others, but it could be worth a try if you are determined to keep your feline friend despite your allergies.
 These products are only made to reduce dander on your pets’ skin, so they will not help you if you are reacting to allergens in saliva or urine and will not prevent a runny nose.

 4. Safe Spaces

 Choosing a few areas in your home that can be dander-free is a great idea.
-We recommend your bedroom.
-Making your bedroom cat-free will drastically reduce the number of allergens you breathe in and might be enough to limit your reactions.
+We recommend your bedroom, bathroom, and office.
+Making your bedroom, or other small closed-in spaces, cat-free will drastically reduce the number of allergens you breathe in and might be enough to limit your reactions.

 Just think about all the cat dander that collects on your bedspread.
-Now think about laying your face directly on that dander for 8 hours a night.
+Now think about laying your face directly on that dander and alive (yes, there is for sure cat saliva on your bed) for 8 hours a night.
 No wonder you wake up with the sniffles.
 Cutting out the nighttime cuddles is a must for managing your symptoms.

 Invest in HEPA products.
 High-efficiency Particulate Air filters will have a significant impact on the amount of dander in your home.
 An air purifier or a HEPA vacuum can be a lifesaver.

-These aren’t always the cheapest option, but they are definitely worth the investment is you are determined to have a pet.
+These aren’t always the cheapest option, but they are definitely worth the investment if you are determined to have a pet.